hikaru90/eileen/README.md

 ### Congratulations

-You should see your app on http://domain.com and https://domain.com Your backend sould be reachable at https://backend.domain.com/_
+You should see your app on `http://domain.com` and `https://domain.com`
+Your backend sould be reachable at `https://backend.domain.com/_`

-### Use systemd - Nobody wants to remember this
+### Use systemd - Nobody wants to remember the above

-Create two files in */usr/lib/systemd/system* to register the following services:
+Create two files in `/usr/lib/systemd/system` to register the following services:

 pocketbase.service
 ```bash